banjocat/devops-examples/elasticsearch-metrics-demo/README.md

 ## Conclusion
 My two favorite database tools are postgres and elasticsearch.
 They compliment each other very well.
 For very high elasticsearch writes I would add logstash and filebeat.
-For even more througput I would add kafka.
+For even more throughput I would add kafka.